-As mentioned previously, the proposed project includes elements that will be located within the NAS Alameda Historic District and elements that will be located outside of the Historic District but directly adjacent to Seaplane Lagoon (Figure 1).
-NAS Alameda Historic District, which was listed in the National Register of Historic Places (National Register) in 2013, encompasses the central portion of the former naval air station with a period of significance spanning the years 1938 to 1945.
+As mentioned previously, the proposed project includes elements that will be located within the NAS Alameda Historic District and also just outside the historic district boundaries adjoining Seaplane Lagoon (Figure 1).
+NAS Alameda Historic District, which was listed in the National Register of Historic Places (National Register) in 2013, encompasses the central portion of the former naval air station with a period of significance spanning from 1938 to 1945.
 The core of the facility was designed by the U.S. Navy Bureau of Yards & Docks in the Streamline Moderne style.
-The Historic District includes four principle zones: the Administrative Core, Residential Area, Shops Area, and Operations Area.
-The project site is located in and adjacent to Seaplane Lagoon, which was constructed in 1940 and is part of the Operations Area.
+The historic district includes four principle zones: the Administrative Core, Residential Area, Shops Area, and Operations Area.
+The project site is located in and adjacent to Seaplane Lagoon, which was constructed in 1940 as part of the Operations Area.
 The National Register nomination found NAS Alameda to be significant for its architecture, its contributions to community planning and development, its landscape architecture, and its military history.
 Because the proposed project is located within and adjacent to the eastern boundary of the NAS Alameda Historic District, the project must receive a Certificate of Approval from the Historical Advisory Board (HAB).